 Prior to the procedure local anesthesia is applied to make patients more comfortable.
 Then the laser is used to lighten the tissue to the desired color.
 For the most part, laser bleaching is a painless procedure that provides great results.

 Depending on the diagnosis, the best treatment may be removal of the gum tissue.
-This may be necessary with cancer or severe cases of infection.
-Prior to the procedure you will be given anesthesia.
+This may be necessary for cancer or severe cases of infection.
+Prior to the procedure, you will be given anesthesia.
 The affected tissue will be removed with a scalpel and then covered or bandaged to allow for proper healing.

 How can I find out more information about the black spots on my gums?